Ackee-Blockchain/trident/README.md

 Simplifies the testing process by automatically creating templates for fuzz and integration tests for programs written using the [Anchor Framework](https://project-serum.github.io/anchor/).

 ### Dynamic Data Generation
-Increases coverage with random instruction data and pseudo-random accounts for unpredictable fuzz test scenarios.
+Increases test coverage with random instruction data and pseudo-random accounts for unpredictable fuzz test scenarios.

 ### Custom Instruction Sequences
 Provides the flexibility to design specific sequences of instructions to meet particular testing needs or to focus on particular aspects of program behavior during fuzz testing.

 ### Invariant Checks
-Allows for custom pre- and post-execution invariants checks to spot vulnerabilities and unwanted behaviors.
+Allows for custom invariants checks to spot vulnerabilities and unwanted behaviors.
 <br />

 ## Community